Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Experiments on Sentiment Analysis and Emotion Recognition

 \subsection{Datasets and Evaluation Metrics}

-\textbf{CMU-MOSI} and \textbf{CMU-MOSEI} are sentiment analysis datasets containing video clips from YouTube, annotated with sentiment scores in the range of [-3, 3].
-The former has 2,199 samples, while the latter has 23,454. \textbf{IEMOCAP} is a multimodal dataset for emotion recognition.
+\textbf{CMU-MOSI} \citep{Zadeh2016} and \textbf{CMU-MOSEI} \citep{Zadeh2018} are sentiment analysis datasets containing video clips from YouTube, annotated with sentiment scores in the range of [-3, 3].
+The former has 2,199 samples, while the latter has 23,454. \textbf{IEMOCAP} \citep{Busso2008} is a multimodal dataset for emotion recognition.
 Following prior work, we use four emotions (happy, sad, angry, and neutral) for the experimental evaluation, bringing in 4,453 samples.

-As with prior work on MOSI and MOSEI, we evaluate the performances using the following metrics: 7-class accuracy (i.e., Acc7: sentiment score classification in the same scale as the labeled scores); binary accuracy (i.e., Acc2: positive/negative sentiment polarity); F1 score; Mean Absolute Error (MAE); and the correlation of the recognition results with ground truth.
+As with prior work on MOSI and MOSEI, we evaluate the performances using the following metrics: 7-class accuracy (Acc7: sentiment score in the same scale as the labeled scores); binary accuracy (Acc2: positive/negative sentiment polarity); F1 score; Mean Absolute Error (MAE); and the correlation of the recognition results with ground truth (Corr).
 On IEMOCAP, we report the binary classification accuracy (one versus the others) and F1 score.